Salt Marsh Vulnerability Assessment and Adaptation Plan Development in San Francisco Bay, California

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Salt Marsh Vulnerability Assessment and Adaptation Plan Development in San Francisco Bay, California [Case study on a project of the San Francisco Estuary Partnership].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/salt-marsh-vulnerability-assessment-an...
-(Last updated March 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated August 2021)